 Effects of Digital Life Plans to gradually become evident

 The framework of the Digital Life Planner business model has been completed.
 Personnel training is also making progress.
-Stocks of roadmaps have been accumulated as well, and the recent decision to award owners with stocks should serve as positive incentive, while the 61 new employees hired will add competitiveness to the workforce.
+Stocks of roadmaps have been accumulated as well.
+The 61 new employees hired will add competitiveness to the workforce.